ibm-cloud-docs/vpc/file_storage_vpc_profiles.md

 | 1024 | 16 | 16 |
 {: caption="Table 1.
 How block size and IOPS affect throughput." caption-side="bottom"}

-&sup1;If you cap is 1000 IOPS or 16K block size, throughput will cap at whatever limit is reached first.
+&sup1;If you cap at 1000 IOPS or 16 Kb block size, throughput caps at whatever limit is reached first.

 Maximum IOPS can still be obtained when you use smaller block sizes, but throughput is less.
 The following example shows how throughput decreases for smaller block sizes, when max IOPS is maintained.